Archy17/division/README.md

   1. `cp .env-dist .env`
   2. Edit .env .
   3. `docker-compose build` -- build images.
   4. `docker-compose up`.
-If you need rebuild for changes `docker-compose down && docker-compose up --build` .
+If you need rebuild for changes `docker-compose up --build`.
+Stop containers `docker-compose stop` .

   **Note if you run `docker-compose down` -- you will lose all data in containers (db, web, etc)**